March 09, 2022

 Best Hockey Sticks For Beginners

-Choosing your first field hockey stick can sometimes be a bit daunting.
-Perhaps you’ve never played before, or it’s your child’s first go at a club.
-We hope the below guide and advice will help you pick your perfect stick.
+Choosing your first field hockey stick can be daunting.
+Perhaps you've never played before, or it's your child's first go at a club.
+This guide will help you pick your perfect stick.

 What is the average cost of a beginner stick?

-Is it a senior sticks or a junior stick?
-You’ll pay slightly more for a senior stick as they are usually longer and therefore more expensive to manufacture
+1. Is it a senior or junior stick?
+Senior sticks are usually longer and slightly more expensive to manufacture.

-Which brand is it?
-Some brands especially some of the premium brands will charge slightly more for a stick owing to it’s ‘curb appeal’
+2. Which brand is it?
+Some premium brands charge a little more for their entry-level sticks.

-What it’s made of?
-Wood = cheapest, fibreglass = somewhere in the middle, carbon = getting more expensive.
+3. What is it made of?
+Wood = cheapest, fibreglass = middle, carbon = more expensive.

 Senior hockey sticks - £50+